matrix-tu-dresden-de/Dokumentation/content/blog/_index.en.md

 #### 15.04.2019 - CIO presentation on recommendations of internal digital communication {#cio-vortrag}

-The [Team Impuls & Interaktion (TII)](https://tu-dresden.de/tu-dresden/profil/exzellenz/exzellenzinitiative-2012-2019/zukunftskonzept-1/zse/archiv) advises the CIO Advisory Board of TU Dresden which free tools would improve the digital infrastructures for internal communication and collaboration and how scientists at TU Dresden could be helped the most.
+The [Team Initiation & Interaction (TII)](https://tu-dresden.de/tu-dresden/profil/exzellenz/exzellenzinitiative-2012-2019/zukunftskonzept-1/zse/archiv) advises the CIO Advisory Board of TU Dresden which free tools would improve the digital infrastructures for internal communication and collaboration and how scientists at TU Dresden could be helped the most.
 Matrix is presented as the central and most important tool.
 The support of numerous IT-representatives confirmed the chosen path.
 Due to a lack of financial resources, further development is not directly supported by the CIO, but tolerated under the self-organization of a decentralized admin team.
-From now on, this team will work under the auspices of the CIO for Mathematics and Natural Sciences, Prof. Dr. Oliver Sander, and under the coordination of the TII.
-For a short-term continuation of the work of the student assistants, we would like to thank the Chair of Software Technology and the [Team Impuls & Interaktion](https://tu-dresden.de/tu-dresden/profil/exzellenz/exzellenzinitiative-2012-2019/zukunftskonzept-1/zse/archiv) for their financial support.
+From now on, this team will work under the auspices of the CIO of the School of Science, Prof. Dr. Oliver Sander, and under the coordination of the TII.
+For a short-term continuation of the work of the student assistants, we would like to thank the Chair of Software Technology and the [Team Initiation & Interaction](https://tu-dresden.de/tu-dresden/profil/exzellenz/exzellenzinitiative-2012-2019/zukunftskonzept-1/zse/archiv) for their financial support.

 [![CIO-Präsentation](/images/blog/20190419_CIO-Vortrag.png)](https://doc.matrix.tu-dresden.de/images/blog/20190415_CIO-Meeting_KollaborativeTools.pdf)

 #### 10/2018 - Matrix-Testserver goes online {#testserver}

-After tests with [Mattermost](https://de.wikipedia.org/wiki/Mattermost), [Rocket.Chat](https://en.wikialpha.org/wiki/Rocket.chat) and [Zulip](https://en.wikipedia.org/wiki/Zulip), the [Team Impuls & Interaktion (TII)](https://tu-dresden.de/tu-dresden/profil/exzellenz/exzellenzinitiative-2012-2019/zukunftskonzept-1/zse/archiv) launches the first Matrix homeserver at https://matrix.tii.tu-dresden.de and tests it with interdisciplinary communities from the TU Dresden and its surrounding cooperation partners.
+After tests with [Mattermost](https://de.wikipedia.org/wiki/Mattermost), [Rocket.Chat](https://en.wikialpha.org/wiki/Rocket.chat) and [Zulip](https://en.wikipedia.org/wiki/Zulip), the [Team Initiation & Interaction (TII)](https://tu-dresden.de/tu-dresden/profil/exzellenz/exzellenzinitiative-2012-2019/zukunftskonzept-1/zse/archiv) launches the first Matrix homeserver at https://matrix.tii.tu-dresden.de and tests it with interdisciplinary communities from the TU Dresden and its surrounding cooperation partners.
 Many thanks to Joris Baum for the initial Synapse installation and to the [Hochschulgruppe Freie Software Freies Wissen](https://fsfw-dresden.de/), esp. to Marcel Partap and Christoph Johannes Kleine, for the intensive further development.
-Many thanks are also due to the [Center for Information Services and High Performance Computing (ZIH)](https://tu-dresden.de/zih/) as well as the [Department of Mathematics and Natural Sciences](https://tu-dresden.de/mn/der-bereich/leitung-und-verwaltung) for the financial support of the initial student assistants.
+Many thanks are also due to the [Center for Information Services and High Performance Computing (ZIH)](https://tu-dresden.de/zih/) as well as the [School of Science](https://tu-dresden.de/mn/der-bereich/leitung-und-verwaltung) for the financial support of the initial student assistants.

 #### 06/2018 - Planning start{#start}

-In the course of preparing for the expected digital, asynchronous collaboration in the Cluster of Excellence *DCM - Dresden Center for Materiomics*, the [Team Impuls & Interaktion](https://tu-dresden.de/tu-dresden/profil/exzellenz/exzellenzinitiative-2012-2019/zukunftskonzept-1/zse/archiv) started to design the future internal communication of the cluster.
-A first presentation will take place in the CAB meeting of the Center for Information Services and High Performance Computing in August 2018 and justifies the further support of the Matrix project by ZIH.
+In the course of preparing for the expected digital, asynchronous collaboration in the Cluster of Excellence *DCM - Dresden Center for Materiomics*, the [Team Initiation & Interaction](https://tu-dresden.de/tu-dresden/profil/exzellenz/exzellenzinitiative-2012-2019/zukunftskonzept-1/zse/archiv) started to design the future internal communication of the cluster.
+A first presentation takes place in the CAB meeting of the Center for Information Services and High Performance Computing (ZIH) in August 2018 and sets the ground for the further support of the Matrix project by ZIH.